m4b/silicon-hex-table/README.md

 <silicon-hex-table offset="[[offset]]" bytes="[[bytes]]"></silicon-hex-table>
 ````

-For more details, head on over to the [documentation page](http://m4b.github.io/silicon-hex-table).
+For more details and a demo, head on over to the [documentation page](http://m4b.github.io/silicon-hex-table).

 And remember: **_always hex responsibly_**.